-2017 2016 Certificates of Obligation \$ 10,380,000 \$ 11,355,000
+2019 2018 Certificates of Obligation \$ 8,350,000 \$ 9,380,000

 Central Health issued \$16,000,000 in certificates of obligation on September 20, 2011.
-During fiscal year 2017, principal payments of \$975,000 were made against the certificates of obligation.
+During fiscal year 2019, principal payments of \$1,030,000 were made against the certificates of obligation.
 Additional information regarding the District's long-term debt can be found in Note 8 of the notes to the financial statements.

-Economic Conditions and Plan for Fiscal Year 2018
+Economic Conditions and Plan for Fiscal Year 2020

-In planning for fiscal year 2018, there were a number of factors Central Health needed to consider, including the following:
+In planning for fiscal year 2020, there were a number of factors Central Health needed to consider, including the following:

-- The ongoing reporting and operational requirements of the Medicaid 1115 Waiver Program. - Collaborating with Seton and the Dell Medical School at The University of Texas at Austin for the implementation on coordination of care through the Community Care Collaborative to move away from fragmented, episodic, fee-for-service care that emphasizes treatment of illness to a system that focuses on improving health outcomes. - Continued negotiation regarding the development and reuse of the University Medical Center at Brackenridge campus, including continued negotiations with the master developer and potential tenants. - Effective use of funds to subsidize enrollment in Affordable Care Act Marketplace coverage. - Funding requirements of HMO risk-based capital reserves for Sendero (a community-based health plan and a component unit of Central Health).
-Actual payments will be based on risk-based capital requirements as determined by the Texas Department of Insurance. - The Central Health Board of Managers adopted a total tax rate of 10.7385 cents per \$100 valuation of real and personal property for fiscal year 2018 that balances affordability and sustainability of current and future healthcare services.
+- The ongoing reporting and operational requirements of the Medicaid 1115 Waiver Program. - Collaborating with Seton and the Dell Medical School at The University of Texas at Austin to ensure the provision of quality health services for our communities. - Continued negotiation regarding the development and reuse of the Central Health Downtown Campus, including the continued evaluation of development opportunities. - Effective use of funds to subsidize enrollment in Affordable Care Act Marketplace coverage. - Funding requirements of HMO risk-based capital reserves for Sendero (a community-based health plan and a component unit of Central Health), including funding for an expanded premium assistance program for low income Travis County residents.
+Actual payments will be based on risk-based capital requirements as determined by the Texas Department of Insurance. - Evolution of the local partnership model for the provision of hospital care as a result of changing regulatory requirements and the public-private partnership model of care with Seton. - New legislation enacted by the State of Texas to create a local provider participation fund in Travis County.
+Central Health serves as the fiduciary administrator.
+Hospitals pay a uniform rate into the fund to provide local dollars for intergovernmental transfers to draw matching federal funds from Medicaid supplemental funding programs. - The Central Health Board of Managers adopted a total tax rate of 10.5573 cents per \$100 valuation of real and personal property for fiscal year 2020 that balances affordability and sustainability of current and future healthcare services.